Section 1605.3. State Standards for Non-Federally- Regulated Appliances.

 (B) January 1, 2017, for products that are not consumer products shall consume no more than 0.8+0.0021 x Eb watts in maintenance mode where Eb is the battery capacity in watt-hours.

-(5) Standards for Federally Regulated Battery Chargers Manufactured on or After June 13, 2018.
-See section 1605.1(w) of this Article for standards for federally regulated battery chargers manufactured on or after June 13, 2018.
+(5) Standards for Federally Regulated Battery Chargers and Federally Regulated Uninterruptible Power Supplies.
+See section 1605.1(w) of this Article for standards for federally regulated battery chargers manufactured on or after June 13, 2018, and for federally regulated uninterruptible power supplies manufactured on or after January 10, 2022.

 (x) Landscape irrigation equipment.